 *Acetone or denatured alcohol

-*Good dishwashing soap (don’t cheap dollar store).
+*Good dishwashing soap (not the cheap stuff).

 Then, make sure you have fresh air circulating in the room.
-Resin mixed solvent fumes aren’t something you breathe.
+Resin mixed with solvent fumes aren’t something you breathe.
 Put on protective gloves.

 If it’s a tiny spill, wipe up the spill and put the towels in the zip-top bag.
 Seal tightly and throw away in your regular trash.
 If it’s a bigger mess, continue to clean up, but throw the paper towels in a garbage bag and take it to the hazardous materials collection center.